-Farzaneh Shamsfakhr is an In-house Consultant at CEPS.
+Farzaneh Shamsfakhr is a Researcher at the Economic Policy Unit at CEPS.

 She was part of the research team at the Chair of Public Finance and Economic Policy at RUB, conducting an empirical study on multinational profit shifting from less developed countries.
 At the Chair of Microeconomics at RUB, she provided research assistance to the team in projects focused on the consequences of violent conflict on labour supply, migration, and psychological well-being.

-Mother tongue Farsi, she is fluent in English and has some knowledge of German.
+Mother tongue Farsi, she is fluent in English and has good knowledge of German.